-- Reduce the regular individual income tax rates currently at 5.35%, 7.05%, 7.85%, and the 6.4% alternative minimum tax (AMT), by .3% for calendar years 2001 and 2002 and an additional .2% for 2003 and another .1% for 2004 and thereafter. - Repeal the individual AMT starting in calendar year 2003 and allow any AMT credit to apply to total regular tax for 2003 and 2004.
-The remaining credit after 2004 would be lost. - Reduce and simplify the late payment and late filing penalty structure for individual income tax.
+- Reduce the regular individual income tax rates currently at 5.35%, 7.05%, 7.85%, and the 6.4% alternative minimum tax (AMT), by .4% for calendar years 2001 and 2002 and an additional .1% for 2003 and another .1% for 2004 and thereafter. - Repeal the individual AMT starting in calendar year 2002 and allow any AMT credit to apply to total regular tax for 2002 and 2003.
+The remaining credit after 2003 would be lost. - Reduce and simplify the late payment and late filing penalty structure for individual income tax.

 - Change several credits designed to assist low-income households including: - Increase the Working Family Credit (WFC) for recipients with at least one child by \$100 for the first child and another \$100 for a second child starting in calendar years 2001 and 2002.
-Starting in 2003, the per child credit is doubled and the generation and phase out rates of the WFC are increased by 50%; - Revise the K-12 education credit or subtraction by not allowing for materials or transportation required by school and scaling back the education credit from a dollar for dollar credit to a \$.75 credit per dollar of education expenditure. - Change several tax items to conform with recent federal law changes.
+Starting in 2003, the per child credit is doubled and the generation and phase out rates of the WFC are increased by 50%; - Repeal the dependent care credit starting in calendar year 2002 and shift the increased revenue (i.e., foregone credit) to similar child care programs in the Department of Children, Families and Learning; - Revise the K-12 education credit or subtraction by not allowing for materials or transportation required by school and scaling back the education credit from a dollar for dollar credit to a \$.75 credit per dollar of education expenditure. - Change several tax items to conform with recent federal law changes.

-The February 2001 Forecast shows ongoing surplus revenue in future years of sufficient magnitude to call for a reduction in the individual income taxes paid by Minnesota taxpayers.
+The November 2000 Forecast shows ongoing surplus revenue in future years of sufficient magnitude to call for a reduction in the individual income taxes paid by Minnesota taxpayers.
 Reducing Minnesota's high income tax rates will improve the state's competitiveness and reduce taxes across-the-board for most Minnesotans.
 This reduction, coupled with the increase to the working family credit, makes the income tax slightly more progressive and maintains a balance in the incidence of the overall tax system between households.
 Repealing the AMT will simplify filing for taxpayers.
 The current AMT adds unnecessary complexity to the income tax.